 A solo exhibition at the Städtische Galerie Nordhorn, Nordhorn, Germany.

-There is an PDF version of a magazine article with additional photographs here: SCHOEN
+There is an PDF version of the gallery guide with additional photographs here: Guide

 Failure of Beauty